-ECS PROGRAM UNIT FUNDING STATEMENT OF ACTUAL EXPENDITURES FOR SCHOOL JURISDICTIONS FOR THE 2014/2015 SCHOOL YEAR
+ECS PROGRAM UNIT FUNDING STATEMENT OF ACTUAL EXPENDITURES FOR SCHOOL JURISDICTIONS FOR THE 2015/2016 SCHOOL YEAR

-NAME OF SCHOOL JURISDI CTION: INSTRUCTION Supplemental Instructional Sal aries and Wages Employer's Portion of Fringe B enefits Specialized Services and Supp oorts Supplies and Materials PARENT INSERVICE/STAFF IN SERVICE TRANSPORTATION COSTS: Actual Costs (A) Re evenue (B) To and From School Family Oriented Program Other ming Sessions TOTAL .s \$0.00 \$0.00 Net transportation Costs: (A) - PROGRAM COORDINATION CO SPECIALIZED EQUIPMENT AND (ONLY capital equipment (Please attach a list of ca beside each) OSTS FURNITURE approved on a budge et should be claimed) ame \$0.00 OTAL ECS PUF EXPEN NDITURES \$0.00 ED SPECIAL EDUCAT FION/CONGREGATED ECS PR OGRAMS ONLY LESS APPLICABLE REVENUE Base Instruction Funding # of ECS Children of on Sept.
-30 x \$4,026.76 \$0.00 Other Revenues (please specify) TOTAL REVENUES · \$0.00 NET ECS PROGRAM COSTS ELIGIBLE FOR PUF \$0.00 114 FUNDING M ANIIAI EOD SCHOOL AL ITHORITIES 2015/2016 School Vo
+Name of School Jurisdiction:

+INSTRUCTION

+Supplemental Instructional Salaries and Wages

+Employer's Portion of Fringe Benefits

+Specialized Services and Supports

+Supplies and Materials

+PARENT INSERVICE/STAFF INSERVICE

+TRANSPORTATION COSTS: Actual Costs (A) Revenue (B)

+To and From School Family Oriented Programming Sessions Other

+TOTALS = \$0.00 \$0.00

+Net transportation Costs: (A) - (B) (if difference is no program COORDINATION COSTS SPECIALIZED EQUIPMENT AND FURNITURE (ONLY capital equipment approved by Lean (Please attach a list of capital items purchabeside each) rner Services should be \$0.00

+TOTAL ECS PUF EXPE ENDITURES \$0.00

+FOR DESIGNATED SPECIAL EDUCATION FOR DESIGNATED SPECIAL EDUCATION FOR THE SECOND SECON ION/CONGREGATED ECS PROGRAMS ONL Y

+n Sept.
+30 x \$4,100.74 \$0.00

+TOTAL REVENUES \$0.00

+NET ECS PROGRAM COSTS ELIGIBLE FOR PUF - \$0.00

-ACCREDITED FUNDED PRIVATE SCHOOLS ACCOUNTABILITY AND FUNDING DECLARATION 2015/2016 SCHOOL YEAR
+ACCREDITED FUNDED PRIVATE SCHOOLS ACCOUNTABILITY AND FUNDING DECLARATION 2016/2017 SCHOOL YEAR

-Accredited Funded Private School Auth ority Name: Accredited Funded Private School Auth ority Code: NOTE : For private schools who have not alre 2015/2016 school year, this Declaration must School Accreditation and Standards Branch by t be submitted to Alberta Education, So Level 1 - the accountabilities and monitoring will continue to be those used by Alberta Edu authorized in the Funding Manual for School ication.
+Accredited Funded Private School Authority Name: Accredited Funded Private School Auth Accredited Funded Private School Authority Code: NOTE : For private schools who have not alre 2016/2017 school year, this Declaration must April 30, 2016 .
+Level 1 - the accountabilities and monitoring will continue to be those used by Alberta Edu authorized in the Funding Manual for School cation.
 Eligible funding allocations will Level 2 - the accountabilities ascribed to this accountabilities that are part of the provincial grants as authorized in the Funding Manual f accountability program.
-Eligible funding ng allocations will include Please read the following options and indicate () Maintain Level 1 Accountabilities and the following.
+Eligible funding ng allocations will include Please read the following options and indicate ( ) Maintain Level 1 Accountabilities and the following.
 As the Board Chairperson, Principal/Superintendent, and Treasurer, we certify our decision to maintain Level 1 accountabilities and funding allocations for the current school year.
 We understand that, by choosing this option at this time, it does not preclude our accredited funded private school authority from choosing Level 2 for subsequent school years, through the submission of an authorized Accredited Funded Private School Accountability and Funding Declaration. • We understand that all funding allocations from Alberta Education are pursuant to the Minister of Education's authority to make grants under section 13 of the Government Organization Act and under the Education Grants Regulation.
-As such, all relevant legislative provisions apply to Level 1 and Level 2 funding. () Accept Level 2 Accountabilities and Funding As the Board Chairperson, Principal/Superintendent and Treasurer, we certify our decision to choose Level 2 accountabilities and funding allocations to our accredited funded private school authority for the 2015/2016 school year.
-By choosing level 2, we confirm the follo owing: We understand that this decision is We agree to the Level 2 accountabilities that are part of the provincial accountability program.
+As such, all relevant legislative provisions apply to Level 1 and Level 2 funding. ( ) Accept Level 2 Accountabilities and Funding As the Board Chairperson, Principal/Superint accountabilities and funding allocations to ou year.
+By choosing level 2, we confirm the following: We understand that this decision is permanent.
+We agree to the Level 2 accountabilities that are part of the provincial accountability program.
 Our decision to choose Level 2 accountability and funding has been approved by our Board.
 Minutes from the Board meeting, where the Motion was passed, are attached to this Declaration.
 We understand that all funding allocations from Alberta Education are pursuant to the Minister of Education's authority to make grants under section 13 of the Government Organization Act and under the Education Grants Regulation.
 As such, all relevant legislative provisions apply to Level 1 and Level 2 funding.
-PRINT NAME SIGNATURE DATE Board Chair Principal or Superintendent Treasurer For Department Use Only: Reviewed By: School Accreditation and Standards Date: System Assurance Date: School Finance Date:
+PRINT NAME SIGNATURE DATE Board Chair Principal or Superintendent reasurer · For Department Use Only: Reviewed By: School Accreditation and Standards Date: System Assurance Date: School Finance Date.

-SUPERNET SERVICE FUNDING APPLICATION 2015/2016 SCHOOL YEAR
+SUPERNET SERVICE FUNDING APPLICATION 2016/2017 SCHOOL YEAR

-Name of School Authority: Ic
+Name of School Authority:

-Authority Code:
+Authority Code :

 Contact Name: Phone No.: E-mail:

 School Code (if applicable) Site Name Site Address SuperNet Service Connection Date Monthly SuperNet Service Charge

-CERTIFICATION NOI
+CERTIFICATI ON

-I certify that th I certify that the information reported on this form is correct. form is correct.
+I certify that the information reported on this form is correct.

-(Signature of: Se (Signature of: Secretary Treasurer/Superintendent) nt) (Date)
+(Signature of: Secretary-Treasurer/Superintendent) (Date)

 Approved by

-(STB) (Date)
+(TLB) (Date)